Pascal-Bliem/whatsapp-chatlog-analysis/README.md

 Who usually gets up earlier in the morning and sends the first text of the day?
 ![FirstTextOfTheDay](figures/FirstTextOfTheDay.png)

-Looks like my friend tends to usually get up a bit earlier than me.
+Looks like I tend to usually get up a bit earlier than my friend.
 Now how did our monthly chat behavior develop over the entire time we are connected on WhatsApp?
 ![TextsPerMonth](figures/TextsPerMonth.png)